The Bentleys of Le Conte Avenue:

 Among the original Northside residences that survived the Berkeley fire of 1923, the Bentley House at 2683 Le Conte Avenue is one of the least assuming.
 Built in 1900 by the prominent Berkeley contractor and amateur artist A.H.
 Broad, this modest Dutch Colonial Revival residence is the quintessential simple home advocated by Charles Keeler in his 1904 book of the same name.

 Clad in unpainted shingles and strategically positioned at the crest of the hill, the house is sited at the center of its lot, surrounded by a garden that has always been informal, a graceful reminder of the Hillside Clubs Living with Nature ideals.

 The modest house accorded well with the personality of its first owner, the Rev. Dr. Robert Bentley, a leader of the Methodist Episcopal Church on the West Coast.

 Dr. Bentley purchased the lot in 1898 with the intention of building a retirement home.
-For several years in the mid-1890s, he had served as pastor of the Trinity Methodist Churchlocated on the southwest corner of Allston Way and Fulton Street (current site of Edwards Stadium).
+For several years in the mid-1890s, he had served as pastor of the Trinity Methodist Churchlocated on the southwest corner of Allston Way and Ellsworth Street (current site of Edwards Stadium).
 The family lived nearbyfirst at 2410 Fulton Street and later at 2247 Bancroft Way and at 2210 Chapel Street.

 Photo: Daniella Thompson, 2004